benfjohnson/developer-dot/_posts/2016-11-04-estimating-tax-with-rest-v2.md

 It's time to make a sale, and the last thing your customer wants before signing the deal is a final total amount.
 What's the best way to get a tax estimate for your customer?

 AvaTax is of course built on correctly identifying the exact tax amounts for an invoice; and to do this, we incorporate dozens of factors including the origin and destination address, dollar amounts, taxability rules,  nexus declarations, registration rules, customer exemption certificates, and more.
-Your Avalara onboarding process will help you gather all this information and set up your account correctly; but let's just start diving into the code.
+Your Avalara onboarding process will help you gather all this information and set up your account correctly; but for today's blog post let's explain how to use the code.

 <h3>Preparation is the Best Medicine</h3>

 If you're wondering where you should set up your next sales office or warehouse, you might want to consider the basic tax rates for each potential location.
-It's helpful to know, in advance, the tax implications of your business decisions - so let's start by taking a rough guess.
-Avalara provides a limited-feature "TaxRates" that you can use to provide an estimate - so let's begin by showing you a bit of detail and then explain how it works.
+Avalara provides a limited-feature "TaxRates" that you can use to provide an estimate and help come to a decision.   - so let's begin by showing you a bit of detail and then explain how it works.

 This is how you call the TaxRates API: